Health Care Information

 - Access to COVID-19 testing is available to all students through Student Health Care.

-- After your quarantine is complete, and if you remain symptom-free, you may go to the on-campus testing clinic.
+- After your quarantine is complete, and if you remain symptom-free, you may go to the on-campus testing clinic to receive your mandatory test.

 - If you are in quarantine and experiencing symptoms of COVID-19, contact Student Health at 519-661-3030 to arrange an appointment.
 Visit the Student Health Care appointments page.